 Imagine you have a product about Yoga and you come up with a list of keywords with terms related to your product such as yoga, meditation, physical balance, Eastern philosophy, etc.

 After doing a quick search on these terms, you realize that the websites that show up in the results have nothing to do with your business or with your product, so these are vague terms, that won’t bring qualified traffic to your website.

 You can scratch these keywords off your list, as well as the repeated terms or misspelled words, as search engines already have an autocorrect tool for misspelled words, so don’t bother to cover all the possibilities.

 Imagine what kind of terms people would search on search engine websites to get to your website.

 Actually, you don’t have to imagine, since the study of your persona shows the problems that your prospective customer faces every day.

-The ideal keywords for your business are those which “point out” the solution to the pains of your prospective customer.
+The ideal keywords for your business are those that “point out” the solution to the pains of your prospective customer.

 To direct those people to your website, be specific!
-If your product is directed towards a certain audience, do not use terms which may include other segments.
+If your product is directed toward a certain audience, do not use terms that may include other segments.

 A food blog for lactose intolerant people should not contain the keyword “cooking” because it will attract people who are only interested in cooking and, probably, are less likely to buy your product/service.